treeman/jonashietala/posts/2014-11-12-hearthstone_wine.markdown

 ---
 layout: post
-title: Hearthstone on wine
+title: Hearthstone on Wine
-tags: wine, slackware
+tags: Wine, Slackware
 ---

 I like [Hearthstone][] and recently the next expansion [Goblins vs Gnomes][] so I wanted to install and play it.
 It didn't work in vanilla wine, with a "time out error", but I found a [bug report][] which makes it work.
 Here's a short summary: